gkegke/ctxctx/README.md

 *   **Markdown (`.md`):** Human-readable, includes directory tree, and uses Markdown code blocks with syntax highlighting hints for file contents.
 Great for reviewing the context yourself before sending it, or for models that prefer structured text.
 *   **JSON (`.json`):** Machine-readable structured data.
 Contains the directory tree as a string and an array of file objects, each with path, content, and any line/function details.
 Ideal for programmatic use or models that perform better with structured JSON input.

-You can configure which formats are generated in the `CONFIG` dictionary (or via a profile).
+You can configure which formats are generated in your `.ctxctx.yaml` file (or via a profile).

 #### 10. Dry Run Mode